 Collision: This provides coverage for damage in case you collide with another motorcycle or vehicle.
 This type of coverage is cheaper than comprehensive, but it also covers fewer events that can cause damage to your bike or yourself in the case of an accident.

-Liability: Along with uninsured motorist, liability is the minimum insurance required by most states.
-This covers the other drivers, passengers and the vehicle in case an accident occurs, and it is your fault.
+Liability: Along with uninsured motorists, liability is the minimum insurance required by most states.
+This covers the other drivers, passengers, and vehicles in case an accident occurs and it is your fault.
 Liability is considerably less expensive than comprehensive coverage and is highly popular.

 Uninsured or Underinsured Motorist: If the other driver is at fault and either has no insurance or does not have sufficient coverage, then this type of insurance will provide what is needed in case they are at fault.